 What is the Nutritional Value of Capsicum?

 Until now, we discussed the great taste and use of capsicums.
 Let us move on to the nutritional components and composition of capsicum.

-They are very healthy and safe on the overall body.
-As a green vegetable, they supply the body with many necessary nutrients – vitamins, minerals, etc. They are also known as one of the world’s best and healthiest foods.
+They are very healthy and safe for the overall body.
+Like green vegetables, they supply the body with many necessary nutrients – vitamins, minerals, etc. They are also known as one of the world’s best and healthiest foods.

 The table below records the list of nutrients that are found in capsicums and their respective quantities.

 |Sl.
 No.||Nutrients available in 100 g of capsicum||Amount Available|